linode/docs/docs/applications/game-servers/install-steamcmd-for-a-steam-game-server.md

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` where possible.
-See our Securing Your Server guide to [add a limited user acount](/docs/security/securing-your-server#add-a-limited-user-account). **Make the account name** `steam`**!** This will coincide with the rest of [Linode's Steam guides](/docs/applications/game-servers/), as well as Valve's official documentation.
+See our Securing Your Server guide to [create a limited user acount](/docs/security/securing-your-server#add-a-limited-user-account). **Make the account name** `steam`**!** This will coincide with the rest of [Linode's Steam guides](/docs/applications/game-servers/), as well as Valve's official documentation.

 3. Update Your Operating System: